aptiko/aptiko.general/docs/mail_satellite.rst

 smarthostport
   The smarthost port, such as 25 or 587 (the default).

+smarthostusername, smarthostpassword
+  The username and password to connect to the smart host.
+If unspecified it will be connecting unauthenticated.

 masquerade_domains
   Optional.
 This will be used as Postfix's masquerade_domains_ parameter.
 For example, if ``mailname`` is